Dheeraj9811/Portfolio/README.md

 This is my personal portfolio website, built with React and Vite!

+To run the website locally, clone the repository and run the following commands:

+'''npm init
+then
+ npm run dev'''

 ## Features

 - **User-Friendly Content Management:** Effortlessly update your content with a highly user-friendly approach.
 Utilize separate data files, such as `skilldata.jsx`, for easy content management without the need to dive into the core codebase.